Azure/kubernetes-hackfest/labs/networking/F5NGINX/Azure/labs/lab4/readme.md

     ```bash
     helm repo add grafana https://grafana.github.io/helm-charts

+    helm repo update
     ```
     ```bash
     ###Sample Output###
     "grafana" has been added to your repositories
+    Hang tight while we grab the latest from your chart repositories...
+    ...Successfully got an update from the "kube-state-metrics" chart repository
+    ...Successfully got an update from the "prometheus-community" chart repository
+    ...Successfully got an update from the "grafana" chart repository
+    Update Complete. ⎈Happy Helming!⎈
     ```

 2. The Grafana repo is added via Helm.
 Next you will install Grafana using the below command.
 For this lab, you will create a second release called `nginx-grafana`.